ShizCalev/MGS2-Demastered-Substance-Edition/README.md

-*This pack is compilantary to / requires the [MGS2 Community Bugfix Compilation](https://github.com/ShizCalev/MGS2-Community-Bugfix-Compilation), as it re-imports all the remaining PS2 textures already!
+*This pack is complimentary to / requires the [MGS2 Community Bugfix Compilation](https://github.com/ShizCalev/MGS2-Community-Bugfix-Compilation), as it re-imports all the remaining PS2 textures already!

 <br>